Anandaraj

 Anandaraj (born 10 November 1958) is an Indian actor.
-He has acted in villain roles and comedic roles in several Tamil films and has appeared in over a three hundred films in different languages including Telugu, Kannada, Malayalam and Hindi.
+He has acted in mainly in villain roles and comedic roles in several Tamil films and appeared in over a three hundred films in different languages including Telugu, Kannada, Malayalam and Hindi.

-Career
+Early life

 Anandaraj was born and brought up in Pondicherry.
 After schooling, his father wanted him to become a police officer, but Anandaraj wanted to try something different as he was fascinated with films.
 His family supported his dreams.
-He joined in M.G.R.
+He joined M.G.R.
 Government Film and Television Training Institute, Chennai for a course.
 Kannada actor Shiva Rajkumar was his classmate.

+Career

 Anandaraj was under the impression that offers would come his way, but later he had to struggle for an opportunity and finally started off with the 1988 film Oruvar Vaazhum Aalayam, starring Prabhu and Sivakumar, and later En Thangachi Padichava, directed by P. Vasu, gave him the much-needed break in all the four south Indian languages.
 He did Suresh Krissna’s Raja Kaiya Vacha (1990) with Prabhu, in which he essayed a positive role.
 However, he appeared with Vijayakanth and starred in several films together.

 On playing the hero roles, Anand Raj mentioned: "When one gets popular being a villain, people around you always push you to take the next step and it was one of those phases when I took up offers to play the lead role".
 He went on to play lead roles in the films Palaivana Paravaigal, Kaaval Nilayam, Thambi Oorukku Puthusu, Government Mappillai, Pokkiri Thambi, Kizhakku Veluthathchu, David Uncle, En Rajangam, Puthiya Aatchi and My India.
 Even though directors offered him good scripts, the films just didn't work well at the box office.
 The huge popularity that Anandaraj gained during the late eighties elevated him to the status of hero and he and R. Sarathkumar together starred in a few action films.
 While Sarathkumar hit stardom, Anandaraj who was billed above him in their films together did not sustain his position and went back to playing small roles.

 He has acted as a villain alongside most of the top actors, like Balakrishna (Muddula Mavayya), Vijayakanth (Pulan Visaranai), Chiranjeevi (Gang Leader), Rajinikanth (Baashha), Mammootty (Makkal Aatchi), R. Sarathkumar (Suryavamsam), Arjun (Ezhumalai) and Vijay (Pokkiri).